RAF Daws Hill: Closure and redevelopment

 In 2002, the UK Ministry of Defence proposed to close RAF Daws Hill some years in the future, turning the 50 acre of land over to other public and private use and relocating American Naval personnel and activities to other locations near London, particularly RAF Uxbridge.
 The plan apparently fizzled, however, when the US Navy voiced its preference to remain.
 High Wycombe, desiring to build at least 400 new houses by 2011 for its growing population, considered the land ideal for up to 600 houses; but nearby residents also rejected the proposal because of the changes that it would entail, including increased traffic on relatively quiet roads.

 During 2007 the US Navy staged a withdrawal from the greater London area, leading to the facilities at RAF Daws Hill becoming surplus to operational requirements.
 Station facilities including the shops, workshops and petrol station closed in August 2007, followed by the remainder of the station later that year.

 In June 2011, the site was placed up for sale by the Ministry of Defence.
 Taylor Wimpey subsequently bought the site, planning to build a housing estate of around 500 homes.
 Some personnel and their families remained on the site, occupying the housing while alternative accommodation was found.
 The Ministry of Defence continued to rent the 67 bungalows from Taylor Wimpey until September 2011.
 Local residents formed the Daws Hill Residents' Association in light of the proposals for redeveloping the site, following concerns over the impact it could have on the area.

+in 2012, season 2 episode 2 of the British sci-fi TV show 'Black Mirror' was filmed in the base, for its abandoned housing estate.

 In March 2012, the Ministry of Defence sought permission from Wycombe District Council for the demolition of the station's Cold War bunker by the summer.
 However, in September 2014 it received Grade II* protected status listing from English Heritage.
 By January 2015 demolition of the bungalows was underway and by February 2017, 50 homes had been completed out of a projected 444.
 As of March 2022, all 444 homes are complete.
 The estate is called Pine Trees and roads have been given names such as Kennedy Avenue, Arizona Way and Eisenhower Lower Close to reflect US Forces having been previously based there.